jvoisin/snuffleupagus/doc/source/faq.rst

 """""""""""""""""""""""""""

 This project has been floating around since early 2016 and we did the first commit the 28ᵗʰ of December of the same year.
-We're currently in an alpha phase, finding and fixing as many bugs as possible before the beta.
+We're currently in an beta phase, finding and fixing as many bugs as possible before declaring it stable.

 Are you saying that PHP isn't secure?
 """""""""""""""""""""""""""""""""""""